Florida Medicaid & Long Term Planning For Seniors

 Medicaid was created in 1965 as part of the Social Security Act.
 It is a federal and state program designed to cover the costs of medical care, including medical bills and drug costs, and long-term nursing care.
 To be eligible, you must be 65 or older (if under 65, disabled or blind), a U.S. citizen or qualified non-citizen, and be medically needy (need the assistance of another in order to perform activities of daily living (ADLs).
 There are income and asset eligibility criteria that must also be met in order to qualify.
 Florida is one of a minority of states that impose an income cap.
-The Medicaid applicant's monthly income cap for 2017 is $2,205.00.
+The Medicaid applicant's monthly income cap for 2018 is $2,250.00.
 If a husband and wife are in the same facility, both on Medicaid, the income cap is twice that amount.
 If an applicant’s income exceeds this amount, a Qualified Income Trust (QIT), also known as a Miller Trust, can be used to meet eligibility – the amount of income in excess of the cap is deposited into the trust every month.
-You, a family member, or a person acting on your behalf may establish the QIT.

-There are certain exceptions to countable income, including a Personal Needs Allowance (currently $105.00 a month if residing in a skilled nursing facility, $198.00 a month if residing in an assisted living facility), premiums for Medicare supplemental insurance and Part D Medicare, a community spouse income allowance (CSIA), and dependent’s allowances, if applicable.
-The amount that the community spouse receives from the ill spouse's income is known as the minimum monthly maintenance needs allowance (MMMNA).
-If the community spouse's income is below the Medicaid applicant's, he or she may be entitled to some or all of the applicant's monthly income.
-Effective January 1, 2017, the minimum amount that can be received is $2003.00, and the maximum amount that can be diverted to the community spouse is $3023.00.
+There are certain exceptions to countable income, including a Personal Needs Allowance (currently $130.00 a month if residing in a skilled nursing facility, $202.00 a month if residing in an assisted living facility), premiums for Medicare supplemental insurance and Part D Medicare, a community spouse income allowance (CSIA), and dependent’s allowances, if applicable.
+The amount that the community spouse receives from the Medicaid recipient's income ranges from the minimum monthly maintenance needs allowance (MMMNA) up to the maximum income allowance (MMMNA).
+Depending upon a formula that computes the CSIA, the community may be entitled to some or all of the applicant's monthly income.
+Effective January 1, 2018, the minimum amount that can be received is $2030.00, and the maximum amount that can be diverted to the community spouse is $3090.00.

 Is Medicaid Readily Available?

 Nursing Home (ICP) Medicaid is readily available in Florida for those individuals who meet the asset, income and ADL criteria.
 However, the federal government does not require the state to provide Medicaid funding for those who need care at home or reside in a community setting such as an assisted living facility (ALF).
 In February 2013, the state set a 5 year cap of 37,000 individuals who may receive Medicaid for home care and ALFs.
-As of January 2015, the waiting list had 32,000 individual applicants.
-The 2014-2015 General Appropriation Act (GAA), passed by the Legislature and signed by the Governor on Monday, June 2, 2014, provided an additional $12.6 million for home and community based services for approximately 950 Medicaid-eligible individuals who were at risk of nursing home placement.
-Florida ranks as one of the nation's worst states in helping to keep seniors living independently and out of nursing homes according to a national study released on June 19, 2014.
-This study on long-term services for seniors and the physically disabled was done by the AARP, the Commonwealth Fund and the SCAN Foundation.
-It ranks Florida at No. 43 overall on five measurements, including nursing home affordability, quality of care and support for family caregivers.
+As of January 2018, the waiting list had more than 20,000 individual applicants.
+According to a national study conducted by the AARP, the Commonwealth Fund and the SCAN Foundation, released on June 19, 2014, Florida ranks as one of the nation's worst states in helping to keep seniors living independently and out of nursing homes.
+It ranks Florida at No. 43 overall on five measurements, including nursing home affordability, quality of care, and support for family caregivers.
 One of the key factors for the low ranking was the failure to provide adequate funding for home based care.
 That ranking has not improved.

 What are Exempt Assets for Purposes of Medicaid?

 A person applying for Medicaid is given a standard countable asset allowance of $2,000.00 ($3,000.00 if both spouses are on Medicaid).
-If the applicant is married, there is a community spouse resource allowance (CSRA) of $120,990.00 for 2017.
-The CSRA may be increased by appealing to a Fair Hearing.
-There are also a number of non-countable exempt or excluded assets, including a home owned by a single Medicaid applicant who has the intent to return that has no more than than $560,000.00 in equity value, a home of any value occupied by the spouse or disabled child of an applicant, household goods and personal effects of reasonable value, one car of any value, $2,500.00 designated for burial funds, and a pre-paid funeral plan and multiple burial plots for immediate family members.
+If the applicant is married, there is a community spouse resource allowance (CSRA) of $123,600.00 for 2018.
+The CSRA may be increased by appealing via a Fair Hearing.
+There are also a number of non-countable exempt or excluded assets, including a home owned by a single Medicaid applicant who has the intent to return that has no more than $572,000.00 in equity value, a home of any value occupied by the spouse or disabled child of an applicant, household goods and personal effects of reasonable value, one car of any value, $2,500.00 designated for burial funds, a pre-paid funeral plan and multiple burial plots for immediate family members.
 There are planning techniques and transfers permitted under federal and state Medicaid rules that can help the community spouse protect resources beyond the community spouse resource allowance.